|

 Hitchhiking in a food delivery truck from Lospalos to Tutuala

 The road conditions between Bauro and Tutuala are horrible until the last 4 km.
 Then there’s a new road built all the way to Valu Beach.
-They are currently working on building a proper road between Tutuala and Lospalos.
+They are currently working on building a proper road between Tutuala and Lospalos so perhaps when you’re reading this, the road has already been completed.

 The bus from Lospalos to Tutuala supposedly costs 3$ and takes around 3 hours to travel the 40 km between the two.